msft-mirror-aosp/platform.prebuilts.runtime/mainline/README.md

 1. Submit the changes that need to go into the prebuilts.

-2. Wait for new builds on branches `aosp-master` and/or `aosp-master-throttled`, depending on which prebuilts are required.
+2. Wait for new builds on branches `aosp-main` and/or `aosp-main-throttled`, depending on which prebuilts are required.
 See `update.py` for details about which branches and targets are used for what.

-   In general `mainline_modules_sdks-userdebug` is the slowest build to complete, so look for that to be on the safe side.
+   In general `mainline_modules_sdks-trunk_staging-userdebug` is the slowest build to complete, so look for that to be on the safe side.

 3. Edit the list returned by `install_entries` in `update.py` in this directory to only cover the updates you need (this change shouldn't be submitted).